josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 three meetings a year.
 It was felt that his will never line up perfectly, but that fact doesn't take away the need for clarity.

-In terms of funding source, it was felt by some that it is generally good for the IETF to have multiple sources of funding on which to stand.
-Diversity in funding sources allows IETF to shift gears: IETF endowment for longer-term stability; Long-term sponsorship, such as the Global Host program ($100k per year for 10 years), which is the best way to support the IETF as an organization; meetings can be funded through fees (although registration fees are prohibitive for many) and sponsorships.
+In terms of funding sources, participants commented that it is generally good for the IETF to have multiple sources of funding on which to stand.
+Diversity in funding sources allows IETF to shift
+gears: IETF endowment can provide longer-term stability; Long-term sponsorship, such as the Global Host program ($100k per year for 10 years, also stated as the best way to support the IETF as an organization); meetings can be funded through fees (although registration fees are prohibitive for many) and sponsorships.
 However, explaining the need for diversity of funding is more complicated than it needs to be.
 We probably need to find a simpler story.

-Funding, sources: Mismatch between our activities and our funding model, which is mainly meeting fees.
-What is the right proportion for meeting-based revenue?
+Specifically, participants discussed a potential mismatch between the IETF's activities and its funding model, which is mainly constituted from meeting fees.
+Questions raised included: What is the right proportion for meeting-based revenue?
 What are the alternative methods to fund the non-meeting-based activities?
 Sponsorships?
 Do we hire staff or contract to provide assistance?

-Funding, sources: If you compare the level of funding that the IETF receives through Global Hosts ($500K/year) to that of open-source projects, the IETF could be getting a lot more money.
+In terms of the relative amounts of funding from sources, a commentor mentioned that the level of funding that the IETF receives through Global Hosts ($500K/year) is much smaller compared to the sponsorship funding of many open-source projects, and the IETF could be getting a lot more money through this source.

-Funding, sources, sponsorship: Meeting sponsors are also responsible for extra work like printing T-shirts and staging social events, and there is a lot of risk to a meeting sponsor if they get anything wrong.
-It's an area of expertise that few IETF participants have, and they have to get their marketing departments involved.
-If we could focus on just getting the money, and having someone else worry about the logistic problems, it would help.
+Further, in terms of sponsorship funding, it's not often a cut-and-dry proposition, requiring a larger, more diffuse commitment than a sponsor may originally expect.
+For example, meeting sponsors are also responsible for extra work like printing T-shirts and staging social events, and there is a lot of risk to a meeting sponsor if they get anything wrong (presumably in terms of backlash from the community).
+This aspect of logistics and event programming is an area of expertise that few IETF participants have, so they often have to get their marketing departments involved, for example.
+If sponsors could focus on just securing the money, where someone else would worry about the logistic problems, that would help.

-Funding, solicitation, marketing communication: Need to be able to clearly state what the IETF is asking for, and what the relevance is for the potential sponsor.
-Who is responsible for these messages?
-How is the outreach done?
-It seems like there are two types of organizations we're looking for--those involved in the Internet ecosystem, and those interested in standards.
-Figuring out how to do outreach to both of those would be helpful.
-We go back to the same people for support over and over again.
-How do we find new companies?
-Outreach is split between the different parties.
-When ISOC is raising funds on behalf of the IETF, it is sub-contractor.
-This needs to be clearly communicated.
+There were also issues discussed with communication to potential sponsors and funders what they are agreeing to.
+Need to be able to clearly state what the IETF is asking for, and what the relevance is for the potential sponsor.
+It's unclear now who is responsible for communicating these messages to funding sources.
+It's unclear how this outreach is done and if it is done well, especially for large sponsors.
+One commentor states that it seems like there are two types of organizations the IETF is looking for -- those involved in the Internet ecosystem, and those interested in standards.
+Honing outreach to both of those types of organizations would be helpful.
+Another commentor stated that the same sponsors are asked for support over and over again.
+Further, how are new companies sought out and developed for potential support?
+Outreach appears to be split between the various IASA parties.
+A commentor stated that when ISOC is raising funds on behalf of the IETF, it is sub-contractor; this needs to be clearly communicated.

-Funding, sponsor perspective: A Global Host considers it unusual to fund the IETF through a third party, and wonders if the IETF is getting the money right away, and if the structure makes sense.
-The structure makes it difficult to contribute to the IETF endowment (AJM:
+Participants offered up some perspective as current and past IETF sponsors through their own organization.
+One Global Host considers it unusual to fund the IETF through a third party (ISOC), and is left guessing as to when the IETF might receive the money they contribute, and, finally, if this indirect structure makes sense.
+The structure makes it difficult to contribute to the IETF endowment (AJM: How?
-How?
 Ask Livingood for particulars).
 Maybe some different level of financial and administrative separation would be helpful.

-Funding, solicitation by participants: An IETF participant may be more inclined to seek, and find it easier to gain, sponsorship for easily communicated and defined activities, like Systers Lunch.
-For activities like these, IETF participants may do a better job than staffers hired to solicit funding.
+Some commentors talked about what kinds of support were easier to secure from their organizations.
+An IETF participant may be more inclined to seek, and find it easier to gain, sponsorship for easily communicated and defined activities, for example, the Systers Lunch.
+For activities like these, IETF participants may do a better job than staffers hired to solicit funding, and we should distribute as best as we can.